Ground-state and thermal entanglements in a non-Hermitian XY system with real and imaginary magnetic fields: Thermal Entanglement

-Fig. 7 shows the variations of the concurrence with temperature for different $h_{0}$ and $\eta_{0}$ when $\gamma=0$.
-From Fig. 7$\left( \text{a}\right) $, the concurrence decreases with the increase of $h_{0}$ at the same temperature when $\eta_{0}=0.1$ and reduces directly to zero with the increase of temperature when $0\leq h_{0}\leq0.99$.
-It is worth noticing that the concurrence first increases then decreases with the increasing temperature when $h_{0}>0.99$.
-We can obviously see that the concurrence under different external magnetic fields becomes zero at the same temperature in the illustration.

-Fig. 7$\left( \text{b}\right) $ shows the variation of concurrence with temperature when $\eta_{0}=0.5$ which is similar to the case when $\eta _{0}=0.1$, and the point of sudden change is in $h_{0}=0.87$.
-Comparing with Fig. 7$($a$)$, we find that the larger $\eta_{0}$ is, the smaller $h_{0}$ corresponding to the point of sudden change of concurrence.
-The concurrence decreases faster with the increase of temperature, and the temperature which eventually becomes zero is smaller than that in Fig. 7$($a$)$.
-It is consistent with the result when $\gamma=0$ in Fig. 6.
+Fig. 8$\left( \text{a}\right) $ shows the variations of the concurrence with temperature for different $h_{0}$ and $\eta_{0}$ when $\gamma=0$.
+Due to the energy level crossing, the concurrence can change suddenly when the magnetic field near $0.99$ as $k_{\text{B}}T/J\rightarrow0$.
+In addition, it decreases with the increase of $h_{0}$ at the same temperature when $\eta_{0}=0.1$ and reduces directly to zero with the increase of temperature when $0\leq h_{0}\leq0.99$.
+It is worth noticing that the concurrence first increases and then decreases with the increasing temperature when $h_{0}>0.99$.
+We can obviously see that the concurrence under different external magnetic fields becomes zero at the same temperature in the illustration, which indicates that the threshold temperature is independent of $h_{0}$.
+When $\eta_{0}=0.5$, the variations of concurrence with temperature are shown in Fig. 8$\left( \text{b}\right) $, which is similar to the case when $\eta_{0}=0.1$, and the point of sudden change is in $h_{0}=0.87$.
+The concurrence decreases faster with the increase of temperature, and the temperature at which eventually becomes zero is smaller than that in Fig. 8$($a$)$, which is consistent with the result when $\gamma=0$ in Fig. 7.
+Furthermore, we find that the larger $\eta_{0}$ is, the smaller $h_{0}$ corresponding to the point of sudden change of concurrence.